Manimahsoub/individual_level_project/CONTENT.md

-It was nice meeting you!
+It was nice talking to you.